amplab/cyclades/README.md

 ## class DatasetReader

 Allocates and initializes datapoints and model from given input file.
+Lines from the data file are fed into the Datapoint and Model objects for initialization.

 ### File format
 - 1st line : Model configuration input line.